What is an eCommerce Website?

 Choosing the Right eCommerce Platform

 Choosing the right eCommerce platform is a crucial step in building your online store, as it directly affects how easily you can create, manage, and scale your business.
 The platform you select will influence your website’s design, functionality, performance, and overall user experience.
-A good platform should be easy to use, flexible, and capable of supporting your business as it grows.

 Popular eCommerce Platforms